NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 12.md

 He is not the God of the dead, but of the living; you are greatly mistaken."

 ###### 28
-One of the scribes came and heard them arguing, and recognizing that He had answered them well, asked Him, "What commandment is the foremost of all?"
+One of the scribes came and heard them arguing, and recognizing that He had answered them well, asked Him, "What commandment is the [[Word Definitions/Foremost.md|foremost]] of all?"

 ###### 29
 Jesus answered, **"The foremost is, 'Hear**, O Israel!
 The Lord our God is one Lord;